Posted on

 • Keep all items refrigerated under 40F until ready to eat or reheat

-• Lunch: Both meals can be reheated in the microwave
+• Lunch: Both meals can be served chilled (or you can reheat the chicken pesto wrap in the microwave)

 • Dinner: Both meals can be reheated in the microwave